bhtang127/testAutograd/README.md

 ## Testing Autograding

-There are two questions in this test assignment, but answers are already in the files therefore there's nothing you need to do (except a commit).
+There are two questions in this test assignment, but answers are already in the files therefore there's nothing you need to do.

 ### Question 1:
 There is a 2 variables function called `func` in [gradient.py](https://github.com/bhtang127/testAutograd/blob/main/gradient.py), please read through and understand it.